-Welcome to our podcasts, featuring interviews and readings by some of our researchers.
-You can also download recordings of many of our public lectures, delivered to be accessible and interesting for a wide audience.
+Welcome to our podcasts, featuring lectures, interviews and readings by some of our researchers.
 If you have enjoyed any of these podcasts, please help us by leaving your feedback at the bottom of the page.

 These podcasts include readings and discussions of poetry by our published creative writers and researchers.
 They also celebrate poetry as a spoken art form, with public readings of well known poets run by the Centre for Poetry and Poetics.